-Deployment used to be a nightmare for the engineers of the 00’s (and those who suffered earlier SDLCs).
+Deployment used to be a nightmare for the engineers of the ’00s (and those who suffered earlier SDLCs).
 This phase of the software development project was the pre-final, yet the most uneasy one.
-Due to the fact that all the code parts saw each other only in the very end of the software development and testing they could behave naughty in the deployment environment.
+Due to the fact that all the code parts saw each other only at the very end of the software development and testing, they could behave naughty in the deployment environment.

 Thankfully, with the CI/CD processes and DevOps tools (blessings of the Agile era) the software parts attach seamlessly and undergo continuous testing for the best results.

 It could not be that relevant for the old-day systems, but nowadays it’s impossible to imagine a system without a system support team working non-stop to improve and polish it up.
 Bugs and errors not obvious in the software development environment could become an eyesore in production and reduce conversion (a real disaster of our days).

 Furthermore, today’s complex systems operating 24/7/365 (digital banks, for instance) requiring almost 100 percent availability need continuous testing, constant updates, regular releases, and constant technical support, as a result.

 Here’s a shiny Software Development Life Cycle 2022 for you.
 You’ve read a long read and truly deserve it!